Mediation: Conflict Resolution You Choose

 Areas of Mediation

-All mediation is trauma informed and intended to support the process of collaborative problem solving with willing participants.
-When mediation is indicated to not be suitable, referral to alternative options for resolution will be provided upon request of any involved party.
+All mediation services are trauma‑informed and designed to support collaborative problem solving with willing participants.
+If mediation is not suitable, referrals to alternative options may be explored.

 Preparing for Mediation